yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The above solution attempts to minimize code changes related to management of the resumption\_protection\_key.
-The drawback is that this key would be used both to directly encrypt session tickets and to derive the pinning\_protection_key, and such mixed usage of a single key goes against cryptographic best practices.
+The drawback is that this key would be used both to directly encrypt session tickets and to derive the pinning\_protection_key, and such mixed usage of a single key is not in line with cryptographic best practices.
 Where possible, we RECOMMEND to have the resumption\_protection\_key and pinning\_protection\_key as two, unrelated keys that are separately shared among the relevant servers.